karchjd/karchjd/README.md

 If you are here for our structural equation modeling semtree package, you can find it [here](https://github.com/brandmaier/semtree).

-🌱 I’m currently learning about XAI for psychological data.

 📫 How to reach me: brandmaier@mpib-berlin.mpg.de

 💬 Ask me about statistics, data wrangling, machine learning, multivariate models, latent variable models, longitudinal research designs or anything else.